uma-dev/GCP-course/notes.md

  - ```gcloud compute instance-groups managed rolling action replace GROUP_NAME ```
 -----
 ## App Engine
-Is a service in Google cloud since 2008 which provides end to end application management.
+Is a service in Google cloud since 2008 which provides end to end application management, is a good option for microservices.
+Also, App Engine in regional, so you cannot change the region of an application.
 You pay for resources provisioned.
 Some of the features that supports:
 - Java, Go, .NET, Node.js, PHP, Python, Ruby preconfigured runtimes.
 - Use custom runtime and write in any language